Resetting the Optimizer in Deep RL: An Empirical Study: Experiments

 \subsection{Comprehensive Experiments on 55 Atari Games}

-So far we focused on performing smaller ablation studies on a subset of Atari games using only a single seed, but to strengthen our claims we now desire to perform a comprehensive experiment on 55 Atari games using 10 seeds.
+So far we focused on performing smaller ablation studies on the subset of Atari games.
+We now desire to perform a more comprehensive experiment on the full 55 Atari games.

-In this case, our goal is to evaluate 3 different agents.
+We now evaluate 3 different agent-optimizer combinations.
 As our benchmark, we have the original Rainbow algorithm with the Adam optimizer, without resetting, and the original value of $K=8000$.
 We refer to this as the standard Rainbow agent.
 Our next agent is Rainbow with the Adam optimizer and resetting.
 In light of our results from Figure~\ref{fig:4} we chose the value of $K=1000$ for this agent.
 Finally, we have Rainbow with Rectified Adam and resetting.
 Similarly, and in light of Figure~\ref{fig:5}, we chose the value of $K=4000$ for this agent.
-In Figure~\ref{fig:6}, we present the mean and median performance of the 3 agents on the 55 Atari games, where we ran each combination of game and agent for 10 independent random seeds.
+In Figure~\ref{fig:6}, we present the mean and median performance of the 3 agents on 55 games.

-From Figure~\ref{fig:6}, we can see that resetting the Adam optimizer is clearly boosting the performance of the Rainbow agent in terms of both the mean and the median performance of the agent across all games.
-This trend is also valid when using the Rectified Adam optimizer and again demonstrates that the contamination effect is hedged against by employing this simple resetting strategy.
+From Figure~\ref{fig:6}, we can see that resetting the Adam optimizer is clearly boosting the performance of the Rainbow agent in terms of both the mean and the median performance of the agent across games.
 Moreover, we present another comparison in terms of the per-game asymptotic improvements of the two resetting agents against the Rainbow agent in Figure~\ref{fig:7}.
-We again see that asymptotic improvement manifests itself when resetting.
-It is, therefore, quite clear that resetting is more favorable approach, and that it could be considered as a better option than not resetting.